neitt0/Github_User_Ui_Design/README.md

 # Github_Api #

-Pure html and css copy of a AsmrProg-YT project
+Idea was referenced from the Github API video of ASMRProg on YouTube.
+No code was copy and pasted from the project.
+This is purely for practice using HTML, CSS, and JavaScript

-# Project MVP (Minimum Viable Product) #
+## Project MVP (Minimum Viable Product) ##

 * Basic HTML and CSS of the page
 * Add basic javascript event listener